richardtape/block-visibility-date-and-time/readme.md

-# Block Visibility Date and Time Add-On
+# Content Visibility Date and Time Add-On

 WordPress has had the ability to schedule each post or page (or even stylistic changes in the customizer) for ages.
-Block Visibility Date and Time brings that ability to each and every block on your WordPress site.
+Content Visibility Date and Time brings that ability to each and every block on your WordPress site.

-An add-on for the [Block Visibility WordPress plugin](https://github.com/richardtape/block-visibility) that allows you to control when (both date and time) to start and/or stop showing a block on each of your posts or pages.
+An add-on for the [Content Visibility WordPress plugin](https://github.com/richardtape/content-visibility) that allows you to control when (both date and time) to start and/or stop showing a block on each of your posts or pages.

 ## Examples